ytlzq0228/W0CHP-PiStar-Dash/README.md

 reboot code, is courtesy of Mark, `KN2TOD`.

-So much credit goes toward the venerable José Uribe ("Andy"), `CA6JAU`, for his amazing work and providing the game-changing `MMDVM_HS` hotspot firmware suite.
+So much credit goes toward the venerable José Uribe ("Andy"), `CA6JAU`, for his amazing work and providing the game-changing `MMDVM_HS` hotspot firmware suite, as well as his `MMDVM_CM` cross-mode suite.

 Lastly, but certainly not least; I owe an *enormous* amount of gratitude toward a true gentleman, scholar and incredibly talented hacker...Jonathan Naylor,